xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- enh (keithsw) Replace media handling with ffmpeg and SDL eliminating the VBR problem and adding new media support.
 2016.9  Feb 24, 2016
     -- enh (gil)   Allow single effect to be moved left and right using arrow keys if timing grid is active.
     -- enh (gil)   Allow single effect to be moved up and down on grid.
 No longer restricted to a single model.